 This book is not the certified document describing C2 compliance.
 The certified documentation is available from the Sybase Web site at http://my.sybase.com/detail?id=1010458.
 Nothing in this document should be taken to suggest that the current version of the software is C2 compliant.
 Use of the phrase "equivalent to the C2-certified configuration" and similar phrases does not imply actual C2 compliance.
 The only way to operate in a C2-certified manner is to use the C2-certified release of the software according to the C2-certified documentation.

+Audience

-Audience This manual is only for users of Adaptive Server Anywhere who wish to run the software in a manner equivalent to the C2-certified configuration.
+This manual is for users of Adaptive Server Anywhere who wish to make use of the security features in the software, or run the software in a manner equivalent to the C2-certified configuration.

 SQL Anywhere Studio documentation